The Escorts (British band): Career

-Terry Sylvester was replaced by Frank Townsend from The Easybeats (1962–65) and the Beachwoods, who was later to become a member of Tony Rivers and the Castaways.
+Terry Sylvester was replaced by Frank Townsend from The Easybeats (1961–66) and the Beachwoodsand A Taste of Honey who was later to become a member of Tony Rivers and the Castaways.
 Paddy Chambers (ex-Faron's Flamingos and The Big Three) subsequently replaced Townsend.
 Sylvester left to join The Swinging Blue Jeans in 1966, before replacing Graham Nash in The Hollies.
 He now lives in Toronto and travels all over the United States and Canada playing concerts with artists such as Billy J. Kramer, Peter Noone, Joey Molland and other British Invasion acts.
 Sylvester also does a one-man show.

 Paul McCartney played tambourine on their last record, "From Head to Toe" in 1966.

 John Kinrade stopped playing after The Escorts split up in 1967, sold his Gretsch guitar and became a hairdresser with two salons.

 Mike Gregory would also leave The Escorts in 1967 to join The Swinging Blue Jeans, and stayed until 1973, whereupon after leaving and doing sessions for a couple of years, he formed a group with Johnny Goodison of the original Brotherhood of Man called Big John's Rock and Roll Circus in 1975.
 Gregory stayed in 'The Circus' until its demise in 2005, and became a solo artist.

 Drummer Pete Clarke recorded an instrumental solo single in 1968.
 For a while that same year he became the in-house session drummer for Apple Music and is notable on a couple of songs on Jackie Lomax's album, Is This What You Want?.
 Still wanting to be in a group, in 1969 he joined the strange poetry band, The Liverpool Scene, and still working for Apple he did sessions for Kiki Dee and Billy Preston, and then did a brief stint in Badfinger.
 He is now living in the US.

 Although they never released a full album during their short time together, much later (1983) at the instigation of Elvis Costello, Edsel Records released an LP containing all twelve songs from the six singles.
 It was released on CD in 1995 as EDCD 422 and entitled From the Blue Angel, as a reference to the club (owned by Allan Williams, The Beatles' first manager) where The Escorts began performing in 1962.
 Costello also released a single which was a copy of The Escorts last recording, "From Head to Toe" / "Night Time".